 Grape root borer, Vitacea polistiformis (Harris)

-The grape root borer until recently has not been a severe pest of Virginia grapevines.
-But, the past few years, it has become an important pest in some Virginia vineyards.
-It has been a major pest in nearby grape-growing states (NC, WV, TN).
+The grape root borer has in the past few decades become an important vineyard pest in Virginia.
+It has been a major pest in nearby grape-growing states ( FL, NC, WV, TN).
+In some southern states, it is the most important insect pest of grape.
 It is expected to become more prominent in the state.
-At least one vineyard was destroyed in 1983 due to grape root borer.
+At least one vineyard was destroyed in 1983 due to grape root borer, and in recent years, some vineyard blocks have been pulled because of vine death.
 In the winter of 2001-2002, several Virginia vineyards have detected considerable infestations, and more vineyards were found to be infested in 2003 and 2004.
 Basically a southeastern species, grape root borer is near the northern edge of its economically important distribution in Virginia, although it may be a pest into several southeastern counties of Pennsylvania.
 Lower populations are present in more widely distributed states as well.
 Substantial research has been conducted on this pest in Georgia where it has severely affected muscadine grapes.

 This species overwinters as larvae in two different stages of development.
 The life cycle takes two years to complete (some studies indicate a three-year cycle), and almost all of this is spent as larvae feeding on grape roots.
 They bore into the roots and crown below the soil surface, reducing the productivity of the vine.
 Roots may be hollowed and sometimes packed with frass.
 Vines eventually die; there may also be increased susceptibility to cold injury.
 Young larvae are spread throughout the root zone while older larvae are found on larger roots close to the trunk.
 Ninety per cent of the pupae are within 35 cm of the trunk and the mean depth in the soil is 9-10 cm.
 A lack of plant vigor is usually the first sign of the presence of this pest.
 Another indication is the presence of cast pupal skins protruding from the soil near the base of the trunk in late July and August.

 Control of this pest may be difficult (especially in established populations), and severity has been increasing in Virginia vineyards.
 There was formerly a single insecticide registered, Lorsban 4E (chlorpyrifos), which had a very long preharvest interval, complicating timing.
-That material was cancelled because of effects on neuroal development in children resulting from prenatal exposure.
+That material was cancelled because of effects on neural development in children resulting from prenatal exposure.
 Entomopathogenic nematodes have been effective in lab and greenhouse, but field results are variable.
 Effectiveness is affected be environmental variables such as soil moisture.
-Contact insecticides are ineffective against subterranean larvae, although soil injection of fumigants shows promise.
-Some soil barrier treatments have recently been shown to be effective.
-An effective cultural control method involves mounding soil beneath vines after borers have pupated, and then leveling the ridges in the fall or spring.
+Contact insecticides are ineffective against subterranean larvae.
+A potential cultural control method involves mounding soil beneath vines after borers have pupated, and then leveling the ridges in the fall or spring.
 When adults leave the cocoons they are unable to dig to the surface.
 Timing is important because if mounding is done too early the larvae merely tunnel up into the ridge before pupating.
 This approach is labor intensive, especially since mounds must be pulled down again in the fall.
+This approach is not appropriate in sites with shallow soils or hilly terrain.
 Proper weed control appears to be important in borer management because of increased larval mortality at the exposed soil surface.
 When vines are infested, nitrogen fertilization may help overcome effects of damage.
 An action threshold suggested by University of Kentucky is 5% of the vines having pupal skins present.

-A mating disruption product, Isomate GRB, is now registered.
+A mating disruption product, Isomate GRB, until recently was registered.
+This has been by far the most effective management tool for GRB.
+The product has not been available because of production/regulatory issues in 2024; watch for developments in commercial availability.
 The label and Safety Data Sheet (SDS) (are available here).
 The rope-style pheromone dispensers should be placed in the last week of June, at a rate of 100 ropes per acre.

 The pheromone blend used is (E,Z)-2,13-octadecadienyl acetate (ODDA) and (Z,Z)-3,13-ODDA (99:1).
 Traps are available from Great Lakes IPM.
 Traps should be placed in the third week of June.
 Because traps will attract male moths from outside the vineyard, numbers do not necessarily correlate with root infestations.
 Traps for some clearwing moths are not very specific, and are likely to catch many nontarget related species.
 This is less of a problem with grape root borer traps, however a few nontarget species may show up.
 One is the squash vine borer.
 It can be easily differentiated from GRB by the heavy bands of red-orange on the abdomen, heavy red on the legs, and green coloring on the wings; this moth is heavy bodied and quite fuzzy.
 See the linked images of squash vine borer from University of Minnesota.
 Any clearwing moth with broad yellow or white bands on each segment, or a black body, or clear forewings is not grape root borer.